NVIDIA-ISAAC-ROS/isaac_ros_dnn_inference/README.md

 The user configures either node to load a specified model or (in the case of the Triton SDK) model repository.
 The nodes expect as input a ROS2 TensorList message and publish the inference result as a ROS2 TensorList message.
 The definiton of the TensorList message (and the Tensor message contained within it) is specified under `isaac_ros_common/isaac_ros_nvengine_interfaces/msg`.
 Users are expected to run their own models, which they have trained (and converted to a compatible model format such as ONNX), or downloaded from NGC (in ETLT format), and converted to a TensorRT Engine File using the TAO converter tool.
 When running the TensorRT node, it is generally a better practice to first convert your custom model into a TensorRT Engine Plan file using the TAO converter before running inference.
 If an ONNX model is directly provided, the TensorRT node will convert it to a TensorRT Engine Plan file first before running inference, which will extend the initial setup time of the node.

-In addition to custom model support, this repository also includes native model support for U-Net and DOPE (Deep Object Pose Estimation).
-Both are provided as a separate ROS node that can accept an input image message and output a tensor message result.
-Included below are further walkthroughs and documentation on each native model and how to use them.
+Native model support is provided as a separate ROS packages with nodes that can accept an input image message and output a tensor message result.
+The following packages provide additional native model support with useful walkthroughs and documentation on how to use them.

+- [`isaac_ros_dope`](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_dope): [Deep Object Pose Estimation (DOPE)](https://github.com/NVlabs/Deep_Object_Pose) for 3D object pose estimation
+- [`isaac_ros_unet`](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_image_segmentation/tree/main/isaac_ros_image_segmentation): [U-Net](https://github.com/NVlabs/Deep_Object_Pose) for semantic image segmentation

 Both nodes will require a `pre-processor` (`encoder`) and `post-processor` (`decoder`) node.
 A `pre-processor` node should take a ROS2 message, perform the pre-processing steps dictated by the model, and then convert it to a ROS2 TensorList message.
 For example, a `pre-processor` node could resize an image, normalize the image, and then perform the message conversion.
 On the other hand, a `post-processor` node should be used to convert the output of the model inference into a usable form.
 For example, a `post-processor` node may perform argmax to identify the class label from a classification problem.
 The specific functionality of these two nodes are application-specific.
 <br>